apache/servicecomb-mesher/README.md

 and use mesher to make other service join to the same system.
 - flexible: you can develop and customize your own service mesh
 - OS: support both linux and windows OS, which means you can govern your services writen in .net with java, go etc.
+- API gateway: mesher is able to run as a independent edge service and manage ingress traffic.
 # Features
-- Build on top of go micro service framework: so that mesher has all of features of [go chassis](https://github.com/go-chassis/go-chassis),a high flexible go micro service framework. you can custom your own service mesh by extending lots of components.
+- Build on top of go micro service framework: so that mesher has all of features of [go chassis](https://github.com/go-chassis/go-chassis),a high flexible go micro service framework. you can custom your own service mesh and API gateway by extending lots of components.
 - Admin API：Listen on an isolated port, expose useful runtime information and metrics.
 - support protocols: http and grpc
 - No IP tables forwarding: Mesher leverage